syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/Appointment.md

 ![](Appointment_images/Appointment_img31.png)

-_Figure_ _79_: schedule with after created the new recurrence.
+schedule with after created the new recurrence.
+{:.caption}

 * The recurrence appointment after getting saved to the Schedule is displayed as follows.

 ![](Appointment_images/Appointment_img32.png)

-_Figure_ _80_: schedule with after created the new recurrence appointment in week view.
+schedule with after created the new recurrence appointment in week view.
+{:.caption}

 * Since, you have chosen the option to end the recurrence after 10 occurrences on daily basis, the appointments repeat for continuous 10 days and then end.
 * This is viewed clearly by navigating to the month view, where the appointment with subject Automated testing saved for 10 days from 12 Aug 2014 to 21 Aug 2014.